 Sharps Disposal Program

 In addition to our Expired/Unused Medications Collection, we also provide a “Sharps” Disposal Service.
-This service is also in conjunction with SWANCC.
+This service is also in conjunction with the Solid Waste Agency of Northern Cook County (SWANCC).
 During regular hours, the Department accepts containers of needles, syringes and diabetic finger prick cartridges for proper disposal.
 We also offer Sharps Containers for the storage of these needles at home.
 You simply bring in the container we provided and exchange it for a new container.
-We do ask that you use these containers and not coffee cans or other containers that were not made for the storage of sharps to avoid injuries to staff that handle the containers.
+We ask that you use these containers and not coffee cans or other containers that were not made for the storage of sharps to avoid injuries to staff that handle the containers.
 No commercial or institutional waste will be accepted.

 Additional participating communities and drop-off locations can be found at the SWANCC website or by calling 847-724-9205.
 Additionally, please click here to view a brochure outlining the Fire Department’s prescription drug disposal program.